 One of the primary reasons why some people suffer from productivity problems when working from home is the issue of distraction.
 There's a lot to distract you at home, from your TV to your smartphone to family or friends wandering by and talking to you.
 The kitchen can also be a major distraction when you get those mid-morning hunger pangs.

 As such, don't have your TV on and let people know that you're working - as they're much less likely to bother you.
-If you need background noise, then try some music instead, as it can provide a mood boost that leads to better productivity.
+If you need background noise, try some music instead, as it can provide a mood boost leading to better productivity.